Here are some of the books I use in my teaching:

 by Charles Dowd

-Early 70s rock/funk book by my old college professor, that continues to be useful today.
+Early 70s rock/funk book by my old college professor.
+It’s dated, but it continues to be useful today.

 Basic Drumming